 San serif Bishop Marks from 1673

 Practice-based historical research is utilized within the production of an alphabet of letterforms which explore the context for sans serif Bishop Marks from 1673.
 The limited published history and original primary examples were studied within the production of an experimental digital typeface of the date-stamp glyphs required within a functional computer font.
-The letterform modelling and characteristics represent a late seventeenth and eighteenth century typographic serif-less letterform idiom that informs the regular weight of the ETRVSCA Typeface (REF Output 2).
+The letterform modelling and characteristics represent a late seventeenth and eighteenth century typographic serif-less letterform idiom that informs the regular weight of the ETRVSCA Sans typeface (REF Multi-Component Output).
 The work is physically realized within the production of a letterpress type specimen of the font.
 This work makes a contribution of ‘new knowledge’ to type design history which has always accepted the sans serif letterform as being principally an early nineteenth-century phenomenon with only incidental and minimal development through the eighteenth century.
 This presentation proves that deliberately serif-less ‘sans’ typography was commonplace and public-facing throughout the age of the enlightenment, and that the production of hand stampers, originally in metal and later with removable component dates justifies these letters being described as ‘moveable type’.